ChenSiLiang/ScaleYViewPager/README.md

-# ScaleViewPager
+# ScaleYViewPager
-` a ViewPager with a scaleY animator
+## a ViewPager with a scaleY animator

 #Setup
 * In Eclipse, just import the library as an Android library project.
 Project > Clean to generate the binaries you need, like R.java, etc.